 Kerrie Ann Rowan

 Kerrie has particular experience in white-collar crime and investigations.
 In 2017-2018 Kerrie was part of the team representing a former FOREX trader who was prosecuted by the US Department of Justice for conspiracy to fix prices in the FOREX market.
 The trial ended in an acquittal in the Southern District of New York in 2018.
+Kerrie was also part of the defence team representing an executive of G4S, prosecuted by the SFO for fraud.
+The allegations related to Electronic Monitoring contracts with the Ministry of Justice.
+The SFO ultimately offered no evidence in the case.
 Prior to joining 25 Bedford Row, Kerrie worked as a legal assistant with the white-collar criminal defence team at Arnold & Porter LLP.
 During that time, the team advised on the SFO investigation into GlaxoSmithKline; provided representation for News UK in respect of allegations of telephone voicemail interception and corruption of public officials; advised on an international investigation into a multi-billion dollar accountancy fraud and provided advice on financial regulatory matters.

 Kerrie also has a strong interest in human rights and international criminal law.
 For almost two years, Kerrie served as case manager and legal assistant on the Haradinaj defence team at the International Criminal Tribunal for the former Yugoslavia (ICTY).
 During this time she also worked as a research assistant at the International Criminal Court (ICC).